CuteLibs/CuteSnack/README.md

 <br/>

 ## Purpose
-CuteSnack is a Material Design Android Snackbar that could be
+CuteSnack is a Material Design Android Snackbar that could be used
 <br/>

 ## Features